GatherPress/gatherpress-demo-data/README.md

 - existing IN DEVELOPMENT `{0.1.0}`
 - wanted NEW VERSION `{0.2.0}`

-Adopt this scheme for *your* next version!
+Adopt this scheme for *your* next version and DO NOT use the {curly braces} in your updates!

 <hr>